 Salt and pepper to taste

 2. Heat the oil in a pan and thinly slice the onion.
-Cook on a medium to low heat stirring occasionally to avoid sticking.
+Add the onion to the pan and cook on a medium to low heat stirring occasionally to avoid sticking.

 3. Once the onion has softened, crush and add the garlic.
 Add a little salt to avoid burning and stir.